 Pros: Carniolans respond quickly to changes in nectar and pollen availability.
 They can build up a workforce and break it down more quickly than Italians.
 They fly at colder temperatures.
 They may be less susceptible to brood pathogens and don’t rob as often, so diseases may spread more slowly in a Carniolan apiary.
 They are commonly agreed to be as gentle as Italians.

-Cons: These bees are much more likely to swarm.
+Cons: These bees are much more likely to swarm, as evidenced by many first-year Carniolan hives that swarmed here in the Willamette Valley last year.
 They may be slow to build up, but keep in mind that if resources are limited this can be an advantage.
 It can be difficult to see the darker queen with this race of bee.